tfest-dev/local-agent-core/README.md

 ## Status
 - CLI and web UI both use a shared `Agent` abstraction.
-- Long-term memory is integrated via OpenMemory and can be enabled per alias.
+- Long-term memory is fully integrated via OpenMemory, with per-alias opt-in and confirmed end-to-end wiring (including API key auth).
+- Memory entries are tagged with `memory_domain` (e.g. professional vs social), `channel` (interactive vs automation), and `session_kind` metadata, and key fields are projected to OpenMemory `tags` for visibility in the dashboard.
+- Web UI exposes GPT‑OSS as the default route with a professional/social profile switch that maps to `gpt-oss` and `gpt-oss-social` aliases.
 - GPT‑OSS / Harmony prompt format is supported via the `gpt-oss-harmony` builder.
 - All existing modules are fully functional and tested independently.
 Each commit represents a clean, working milestone that can be extended safely.